Plaza de España#5 in Best Things To Do in Seville

 Originally built for Seville's Ibero-American Expo at the 1929 World's Fair, the Plaza de España offers one of the most picturesque panoramas in the city.
 The 540,000-square-foot Plaza de España includes a giant, neo-Moorish building (spanning more than half of the site's perimeter) and an expansive mosaic patio with a canal, a fountain and four foot bridges.
 Architect Aníbal González, built the site to highlight Spain's technological and artistic achievements for the world.
 The detailed artwork built into the Plaza de España's design helps it standout as an architectural tour de force.

 Today, the building houses several government offices, so indoor access is off-limits to tourists.
 But the site's beauty is best observed from outside the building.
-On the Plaza de España grounds, you'll find brightly colored ceramic tiles covering nearly the entire plaza, towering marble columns and intricate murals, which one TripAdvisor reviewer says are "really worth inspecting closely."
-Plenty of filmmakers agree: Plaza de España has been the backdrop for scenes in movies like "Lawrence of Arabia" and "Star Wars Episode 1: The Phantom Menace."
+On the Plaza de España grounds, you'll find brightly colored ceramic tiles covering nearly the entire plaza, towering marble columns and intricate murals, which are worth witnessing up close.
+Plenty of filmmakers agree: Plaza de España has been the backdrop for scenes in movies like "Lawrence of Arabia" and "Star Wars Episode I: The Phantom Menace."
 Pay close attention to the plaza's 48 painted benches: Each bench depicts important symbols and themes from one of Spain's provinces.
 Or admire the marble fountain and mosaic floor while enjoying Seville's lively outdoor crowds.
-For a more active option, rent a rowboat for a trip on the small canal that runs in and around the plaza – a 45-minute rental costs 6 euros (about $7).
+For a more unique perspective, rent a rowboat for a trip on the small canal that runs in and around the plaza – a 35-minute rental costs 6 euros (about $7).